glfw/glfw/CONTRIBUTING.md

 ### Reporting a compile or link bug

+__Note:__ GLFW needs many system APIs to do its job.
+See the [Building applications](http://www.glfw.org/docs/latest/build.html) guide for more information.

 In addition to the information above, always include the complete build log from your compiler and linker.
 Issue posts are editable so it can always be shortened later.